Huotes/CommitMaker/README.md

 Chuck Norris' favorite cereal is Kellogg's Nails 'N' Gravel.

 Chuck Norris once ordered a steak in a restaurant.
 The steak did what it was told.

+We live in an expanding universe.
+All of it is trying to get away from Chuck Norris.